-The Memorial Foundation for Jewish Culture is now accepting applications for the EUROPEAN MINI-NAHUM GOLDMANN FELLOWSHIP, that will take place in Copenhagen, Denmark on January 18-20, 2015.
+The Memorial Foundation for Jewish Culture is now accepting applications for the next INTERNATIONAL NAHUM GOLDMAN FELLOWSHIP IN ISRAEL, that will take place at Ohalo Manor, Kinneret, Israel on June 15-21, 2015.

 Young men and women between the ages of approximately 25-40 who have demonstrated motivation and interest in Jewish learning and living, capacity for individual growth, professional and communal achievements, and leadership potential are eligible to apply.